Guido Menzio

 Working Papers

-A Search Theory of Rigid Prices,” PIER Working Paper 07-031, Under Revision for the Quarterly Journal of Economics (September 2007).
+A Search Theory of Rigid Prices,” PIER Working Paper 07-031 (2007).

 This paper studies price dynamics in a product markets characterized by: (a) search frictions—in the sense that it takes time for a buyer to find a seller that produces a version of the good he likes; (b) anonymity—in the sense that sellers cannot price discriminate between first-time buyers and returning costumers; (c) asymmetric information—in the sense that sellers are subject to idiosyncratic shocks to their marginal cost of production and privately observe the shocks’ realizations.
 I find that the joint dynamics of costs and prices may be very different than in a standard Walrasian market.
 When shocks are i.i.d., the price remains constant in the face of fluctuations in a seller’s marginal cost.
 When shocks are moderately persistent, the price adjusts slowly and imperfectly in response to changes in a seller’s cost.
 Finally, when shocks are sufficiently persistent, the price adjusts instantaneously and efficiently as soon as a seller’s production cost varies.